 Adult ED - CCH

 The final year prepares the resident to obtain any position in emergency medicine, whether academic or community based leader In the Adult Emergency Department.
-In addition to honing their diagnostic and problem solving skills, residents manage patient flow, teach and supervise more junior residents, and master emergency medicine procedures.
+In addition to honing their diagnostic and problem solving skills, residents manage patient flow, teach and supervise junior residents and medical students, and master emergency medicine procedures.

 Pediatric ED - University of Chicago, Comer Children's Hospital